 speaker

 Analyst, UBS

-And just speaking to that uncertainty, I know to some degree people can make decisions about expanding a family based on what's happening in the economy.
+And just speaking to that uncertainty, I know to some degree, people can make decisions about expanding a family based on what's happening in the economy.
 Is that what you're mainly talking about?
-When you look at the things that they're specifically looking at in Washington around budget reconciliation, I wouldn't assume that those were addressing changes with the expansion population and etc. Some things that would potentially, I guess, limit supplemental payments, which you don't directly benefit from.
-Are there things that you're watching that are of concern or is it more just that general sense of ebb and flow on bursts that happen sometimes in economic ups and downs?
+When you look at the things that they're specifically looking at in Washington around budget reconciliation, I wouldn't assume that those were, you know, addressing changes with the expansion population and et cetera, some, things that would potentially, I guess, limit supplemental payments, which you don't directly benefit from.
+Are there things that you're watching that are of concern, or is it more just that general sense of ebb and flow on bursts that happen sometimes in economic ups and downs?

+speaker